 Any student who is interested in Criminal Justice & Corrections needs to check out Waynesburg University.
 At Waynesburg University, criminal justice scholars get the benefit of a very focused program.
 This is an exceptional opportunity for students who favor the charms of a compact college town.

 Any student pursuing a degree in Criminal Justice & Corrections needs to take a look at University of Wisconsin - Platteville.
-11.0% of undergraduates at University of Wisconsin - Platteville are criminal justice majors.
+We have determined that the criminal justice degree program at UW - Platteville is highly focused.
 Students who like a more relaxed life will appreciate the school's position in the not so big town of Platteville, Wisconsin.